Peddapalli

-Peddapalli is a town and Revenue Division in Peddapalli District in the Indian state of Telangana.
+Peddapalli is a town and Revenue division in Peddapalli district in the Indian state of Telangana.
 It is the headquarters of the Peddapalli District and Peddapalli mandal.
 It is located about 197 kilometres (122 mi) North of the state capital Hyderabad, 36 kilometres (22 mi) from Karimnagar, 28 kilometres (17 mi) from Ramagundam.
 Peddapalli has a railway junction named PDPL which connects PDPL - KRMR - NZB railway line and New Delhi (NDLS) - Chennai Central (MAS) railway line.
 There are two trains that terminate here.
 Karimnagar Tirupati express rail engine changes to electric engine here.
-As of 2011 census of India, Peddapalli has a population of 41,171.
+In future there’s a proposal to develop a bypass railway station named Peddapalli Town which directly connects Kazipet-Karimnagar without entering peddapalli junction station.As of 2024 census of India, Peddapalli has a population of 56000.
 In 2016 due to population Increase, the civic body of Peddapalli was upgraded from Nagar Panchayat to Municipal council Post upgradation to Council.

 Geography

 Peddapalli is located at 18.6162°N 79.3832°E and at an altitude of 508 m.
 The town is spread over an area of 10.36 km2.